verge-io/docs/docs/product-guide/vsan/diagnosticsguide.md

 To use these diagnostic tools, you must have:

-- Root-level access to your VergeIO cluster
+- Root-level access to your VergeIO System
 - Note: Tenants do not have a vSAN.

 ## Accessing vSAN Diagnostics

-1. Navigate to vSAN Diagnostics using either method:
+1. Navigate to vSAN Diagnostics using either option from the Home screen:
-    - From the home screen: Select the vSAN Tiers count box → vSAN Diagnostics (left menu)
+    - Select the vSAN Tiers count tile → vSAN Diagnostics (left menu)
-    - Alternative path: Home screen → System (left menu) → vSAN Diagnostics
+    - System (left menu) → vSAN Diagnostics (left menu)

 2. Command execution:
     - Select desired command from the dropdown menu
-    - Configure available options if applicable
+    - Configure available options, if applicable
     - Click SEND→ to execute

 !!! tip "Command Visibility"